India has the world’s highest rate of tuberculosis (TB), accounting for more than a quarter of the global TB burden.

 The Red Cross in India

 The Indian Red Cross TB programme has been running since 2009.
 The programme supports awareness, care and support, patients counselling, information and education activities, screening camps and discussion sessions at the government health facility within the designated TB units.

-Since early 2015, the Irish Red Cross has been assisting the Indian Red Cross Society in their effort to combat the spread of tuberculosis and to further control MDR-TB through a prevention and management of tuberculosis programme.
-The scope of the intervention, which covers two districts in Punjab state, is especially aimed at patients who default from their treatment, as they run the risk of developing multi-drug resistant tuberculosis.
+Since early 2015, the Irish Red Cross has been assisting the Indian Red Cross in their effort to combat the spread of TB and to further control MDR-TB through a prevention and management of TB programme.
+The project focuses on difficult to reach and low performing areas of two districts namely, Amritsar and Jalandhar in Punjab State.

 Our TB Prevention Programme

 Screening for TB, in particular suspected missing TB cases in marginalised communities is one of the several interventions we use to improve early TB detection.
 We do this through intensive TB awareness drives, using loud speakers and leaflets, which provide information about TB symptoms, how it spreads and the treatment for it.
 Through these campaigns we also seek to reduce stigma around the disease and the discrimination due to it.

 The programme also prevents these patients from converting to the dangerous MDR-TB, which is very important as MDR-TB is much more of a threat than TB - not least because its treatment is 200 times more expensive than regular treatment.
 This treatment also takes a long time and carries a high mortality rate.

 By the end of 2020 the programme was achieving a success rate of 99% adherence to treatment.
 This is a staggering success given the minimum objective for government-led programmes is set at 85%.
 Throughout the course of the programme implementation, the project through direct and indirect interventions reached more than 600,000 people.